nl-digigo/ICDD-NL/docs/validation/4_LinkDatasetValidation.md

 *More details on schema validation in the schema validation chapter.

-**Very common serialisations are argubably rdf/xml,turtle and json-ld.
+**Very common serialisations are arguably XML,turtle and json-ld.
 Trig, trix, n3, zipped serialisation versions, rdfa, binary serialisation versions are arguably less common in this context.
-For the validations service it can be recommended to support at least rdf/xml,turtle and json-ld.
+For the validations service it can be recommended to support at least XML,turtle and json-ld.

 ***Link datasets use document references defined in Index.rdf.
 Link datasets must not contain extra document references.